barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

                     - *subaccounts for money to be transferred outside of the flexdirect*
                 - `saved`
                     - `discretionary`
-                    - `emergency`---any unexpected large expense not covered by another category
                     - `food`
                     - `gift`
                     - `graze`---monthly [Graze](https://www.graze.com/uk/) subscription
                     - `health`
                     - `household`
-                    - `move`---money for any future deposit, moving fees, etc
                     - `phone`
                     - `rent`
                     - `social`